petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 1. Under Image, click the + icon, open the *Master Page Assets* folder and select the `glance-white-logo.svg` image.

-   The menu displays are going to be set later.
+   The menu displays are set later.
 Ignore the warning for now.

 Your custom header is ready.